wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/wandering_app/wandering-aaeon-tutorial.rst

-Wandering Application on AAEON robot with |realsense| Camera and RTAB-Map SLAM
+Wandering Application on AAEON robot with Intel® RealSense™ Camera and RTAB-Map SLAM
 =====================================================================================

-This tutorial details the steps to install Wandering Application with |realsense| camera input and create a map using RTAB-Map Application.
+This tutorial details the steps to install Wandering Application with Intel® RealSense™ camera input and create a map using RTAB-Map Application.

 Getting Started
 ----------------